Aaah - the refreshing, invigorating scent of peppermint!

 Olive oil has lots of Vitamins A, D, E and K. Each vitamin has a positive effect on your skin, but Vitamin E is especially great as it is an "antioxidant", which helps to prevent skin damage and may prevent premature aging and sun damage.

-Palm oil has a large amount of antioxidants, carotenes and other nutrients, making it beneficial both for the inside and the outside of the body.
+Palm oil has a high amount of antioxidants, carotenes and other nutrients, making it beneficial both for the inside and the outside of the body.
 It has loads of Vitamin E which may help with skin conditions such as eczema, acne and dermatitis.
 It is also a good moisturizer and helps to smooth your skin.

 Sunflower Oil has many ways to benefit you when you include it in your diet, but there are good reasons to use it on the outside of your body as well.